Erich Goldmann

-Erich Goldmann (born April 7, 1976) is a German former professional ice hockey defenceman.
+Erich Goldmann (born 7 April 1976) is a German former professional ice hockey defenceman.
 Goldmann was drafted by the Ottawa Senators in the 8th round (212th overall) in the 1996 NHL Entry Draft.
 He played one game in the National Hockey League for the team against the Nashville Predators.
 He did not register a point in his 9:44 of ice time.
 Most of his professional career was spent in the Deutsche Eishockey Liga, most recently for the Iserlohn Roosters.
 He ended his playing career in the 2nd Bundesliga with a single season at EHC München.

 Goldmann played 126 international games for the German national team, including the 1998 and 2002 Winter Olympics.
-On 28 May 2011 he was inducted into the German Ice Hockey Hall of Fame.
-Goldmann currently works as the main ice hockey pundit for German TV channel Sport1.
+On 28 May 2011, he was inducted into the German Ice Hockey Hall of Fame.
+Goldmann currently works as the main ice hockey pundit for the German TV channel Sport1.